IonTeLOS/bauh/README.md

-**bauh** (ba-oo), formerly known as **fpakman**, is a graphical interface for managing your Linux software (packages/applications).
-It currently supports the following formats: AppImage, ArchLinux repositories/AUR, Flatpak, Snap and Web applications.
+**wasf** which is a fork of [**bauh**] (https://github.com/vinifmor/bauh) is a graphical interface for managing your Linux software (packages/applications).
+It currently supports the following formats: AppImage, ArchLinux repositories/AUR (when run in ArchLinux), Flatpak, Snap and Web applications.

 Key features
 - A management panel where you can: search, install, uninstall, upgrade, downgrade and launch you applications (and more...)
 - Tray mode: it launches attached to the system tray and publishes notifications when there are software updates available
 - System backup: it integrates with [Timeshift](https://github.com/teejee2008/timeshift) to provide a simple and safe backup process before applying changes to your system

+A wasf.deb package compatible with Debian Bullseye is coming soon

+wasf is being tested for possible default inclusion in [TeLOS Linux] (https://teloslinux.org)

+wasf specific info will be added as this project evolves.

+Following info applies to bauh at the time the project was forked.

 - Custom themes: it's possible to customize the tool's style/appearance.
 More at [Custom themes](#custom_themes)

 <p align="center">